Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 This isn’t to say that other Ruby frameworks are lower in quality than Rails.
 Quite the opposite, actually—they were built to respond to very specific use cases and often outperform Rails in these instances.

-Rails brought along the convention-over-configuration software design paradigm that facilitates developer work on many levels—for example, by eliminating the need to write boilerplate code.
+Ruby on Rails web development brought along the convention-over-configuration software design paradigm that facilitates developer work on many levels—for example, by eliminating the need to write boilerplate code.
+This innovation improved productivity and accelerated application development—a trend that continues with Ruby on Rails performance improvements.

 With Django, Python’s most popular Web framework released the same year, Rails propagated the use of the MVC pattern and good development practices, such as the DRY principle.